4 Years Up the Mountain

 One Family on the Annual Swiss Migration

 The higher the better.
 Since it has a shorter season on upper slopes, vegetation has to be more concentrated in nutrients.
+And better vegetation means cows produce better milk, and this makes better cheese.
+Location is everything: Altitude, sunlight and water all determine which fields are best.
 Pasture is graded into zones according to altitude, from 1 in the valley to the highest 4.
-Cows only go as far as zone 3, because above that it gets rocky.
+Cows only go as far as zone 3, because above that it gets too rocky.
 Only sheep go to 4.

-I have followed one family over the past 3 years.
-Marianne and Fritz used to stay much higher, at the alp Imbrig just under the claw-raked cliffs of the Schrattenfluh, supposedly mauled by the devil over a girl.
-But they rent Ober Sidenmoos now, lower down the slopes, and come there in summer from their house just above the Emme at Im Eggli.
+I have followed one family over the past four years.
+Marianne and Fritz used to stay much higher, at the alp Imbrig just under the claw-raked cliffs of the Schrattenfluh, the mountain supposedly mauled by the devil over a girl.
+But they rent Ober Sidenmoos now, lower down the slopes, and come there in summer from their house just above the Emme, in the valley below.

-Here are photos over this 3-year period: you will see some of the same people over time.
+Here are photos over this four-year period.
+You will see some of the same people over time.
 Others like grandfather Fankhauser have decided it’s too strenuous.
 The kids are growing up.
 Fritz’s hair is turning white.
 But Marina the cow, who has trouble getting up each year, still manages it.
-Over the years the group stops at the same place for a break, just before the final, steepest part.
+Over the years the group stops at the same place for a break, in the shade of trees just before the final, steepest part.
 And stops again once the cows have been let loose in the field on top, while people catch their breath.
-And then there’s a feast outside the hut: beer cooled in the water trough, sausages made from the family’s goats, potato salad, rough bread.
+And then there’s a festive meal outside the hut: beer cooled in the water trough, sausages made from the family’s goats, potato salad, rough bread.
 Lots of sweets, including Marianne’s speciality: gingerbread.
-Then coffee with schnapps, although the women prefer Bailey’s.
+Then instant coffee with apple schnapps called Bätzi, although Marianne prefers Bailey’s.